Chemical Safety

 Violence on Campus

 In the wake of incidents on other campuses we must have a plan to deal with violence here.
-There are two scenarios to deal with; violence in a building other than chemistry, and violence in chemistry.
-If we are notified of violence on campus, the chemistry building will be locked down in approximately two minutes.
-No one will be allowed into the building, all students, faculty and staff will be asked to move to an interior hallway and away from doors and windows.
-Should gunfire or explosion occur in chemistry, leave the building through an exit away from the event and keep moving till safe.
+There are two scenarios to deal with; violence in a building other than chemistry, and violence in the chemistry building.
+If we are notified of violence on campus, the chemistry building will be locked down.
+No one will be allowed into the building.
+All students, faculty and staff will be asked to move to an interior hallway and away from doors and windows.
+Should gunfire or an explosion occur in the chemistry building, leave the building through an exit away from the event and keep moving until safe.
 If exit is not possible, lock interior doors, turn out lights and seek shelter behind any available solid object.
-Stay there till an all clear is sounded.
+Stay there until an all clear is sounded.

 The information above is listed for your safety and those around you.
-If you have a safety concern please bring it to the attention of Teri Anderson, your Teaching Lab Technician, Dr. Ho or Dr. Whalen, or finally, the Department Administrator who will ensure that the proper authorities are notified of your concerns.
+If you have a safety concern please bring it to the attention of the Safety Coordinator, your Teaching Lab Technician, your PI, or finally, the Department Administrator who will ensure that the proper authorities are notified of your concerns.

-Read the Emergency Action Plan for Clark Hall.
+Read the Area Emergency Plan for Clark Hall.